kartoza/sawps/docs/src/user/manual/explore/filters.md

     ![Activity filter](./img/filters-12.png)

-1. **Activity Filter:** All activities are selected by default.
-Users can choose the activities of their choice.
+1. **Activity Filter:** Users can choose the activities of their choice.

 #### 7. Spatial Filter